West Brom set to land £4.7m prolific striker - will be biggest fee since Daryl Dike

 Nat Phillips became Albion's first signing of the window last month - when he arrived from Liverpool for a £1m fee, rising to £3m.

-And now it has emerged that Albion have agreed a fee of around £4.7m to bring in striker Aune Heggebo from Norwegian side Brann.
+And now it has emerged that Albion are in talks around a £4.7m to bring in striker Aune Heggebo from Norwegian side Brann.

 The striker has been prolific in the Norwegian top division so far this season - with seven goals in 13 games as Brann sit second in the table.